I know you are all planning your special meal and I thought you might enjoy some of my recipes and tips for a successful Thanksgiving dinner!

 Here’s another idea...

-My canned Hot Pickled Veggies make the perfect condiment for your turkey.
+If you have some kind of Pickled Veggies they will make the perfect condiment for your turkey.
 It’s our favorite to eat along with chicken or turkey.
 And don’t discard the liquid from the jar of veggies... pour that over your turkey, too!
 Of course, the Pickle Spears and Pickled Red Beets add a nice touch to your main course, too.

 And now for Dessert... how about some homemade pie?!